• Home

 In a Debt Settlement program you stop paying your creditors, and start making a monthly payment to the Debt Relief Company.
 Instead of the Debt Relief

+Company then paying your creditors, they save your payments in an escrow account.
+Once the escrow account has a significant amount of funds built up, they make settlement offers to your creditors.
 There are several key drawbacks to Debt Settlement programs.
 First, when you stop paying your creditors, your credit score will be negatively affected.
 Next, it is difficult to build up the escrow account to an amount that creditors would accept in a settlement.
 In the meantime, it is likely that your creditors will file collection lawsuits and obtain legal judgments against you, before you have enough time to save substantial funds in the escrow account.

 Chapter 13 Bankruptcy Payment Plans: